Braves vs. Angels Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Shohei Ohtani and others are available when the Atlanta Braves host the Los Angeles Angels at Truist Park on Monday at 7:20 PM ET.
+Player props are listed for Ronald Acuna Jr. and Shohei Ohtani, among others, when the Atlanta Braves host the Los Angeles Angels at Truist Park on Tuesday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!